chatdesk/grouphug/README.md

 * The package only supports PyTorch, and will not work with other frameworks.
 There are no plans to change this.
 * Grouphug was developed and tested with 🤗 transformers 4.19-4.22.
 We will aim to test and keep compatibility with the latest version, but it is still recommended to lock the latest working versions.
-* It has only been tested on training and inference on a single GPU, and some wrappers in the training code may not be completely happy when moving to multi-GPU or TPU environments.
-Testing on such environments and patches for any bugs found are appreciated.

 See the [contributing page](CONTRIBUTING.md) if you are interested in contributing.